Audio TranscriptionHandle with care!

 What type of transcription do I require?

-The answer will usually be determined by the subject matter.
+The answer will usually be determined by the subject matter for your audio transcription.

 For example, transcriptions of a legal nature, typically used in interviews conducted by solicitors, insurers and the police would support a verbatim transcript.